 - Make the streusel: Whisk the oats, brown sugar, cinnamon, and flour together in a medium bowl.
 Cut in the chilled butter with a pastry blender or two forks (or even with your hands) until the mixture resembles coarse crumbs.
 Sprinkle evenly over filling.

-- Make ahead tip: The bars stay fresh in an airtight container in the refrigerator for up to 5 days.
+- Make Ahead & Freezing Instructions: The bars stay fresh in an airtight container in the refrigerator for up to 5 days.
 You can freeze the bars for up to 3 months.
 Then, thaw overnight in the refrigerator before serving and glazing.

-- A graham cracker crust would be just as tasty as the gingersnap.
-Try this graham cracker crust from my lemon blueberry cheesecake bars (it makes the perfect amount of crust!).
+- Crust: A graham cracker crust would be just as tasty as the gingersnap.
+Use the graham cracker crust from my lemon blueberry cheesecake bars (it makes the perfect amount of crust!).

-- For the yogurt/sour cream - I always use low fat for these bars; full fat would be just fine.
-Try to avoid fat free - you can taste the difference.
+- Yogurt: For the yogurt/sour cream– I always use low fat for these bars; full fat would be just fine.
+Try to avoid fat free– you can taste the difference.

 - Spices: Instead of these spices, you can use 1 teaspoon pumpkin pie spice.
 You will still add the 1 and 1/2 teaspoons ground cinnamon that is also in this recipe.

 - Double Batch: You can easily double this recipe to feed a crowd!
-Double the ingredients, pre-bake the crust for 10 minutes in a 9x13 pan, and bake the bars at 325F for roughly 55 minutes, give or take.
+Double the ingredients, pre-bake the crust for 10 minutes in a 9×13 pan, and bake the bars at 325°F (163°C) for roughly 55 minutes, give or take.
 Keep your eye on them after 45 minutes.

 - Adapted from Sally’s Baking Addiction Cookbook Spiced Pumpkin Bars.